simonmichael/hledger/doc/SPEC-lots.md

 ## Gain postings

 A gain posting is a posting to an account of Gain type (a subtype of Revenue).
-We use this gain account to record both capital gain and capital loss, depending on the amount sign.
+We use this gain account to record capital gain and/or capital loss (depending on the amount sign).
-The special type helps hledger identify this account.
+The special account type helps hledger identify these postings.

 ## Transaction balancing

 There are two kinds of transaction balancing:

-1. **Normal transaction balancing** uses transacted costs (not cost basis).
+1. **Normal transaction balancing**
-   All journal entries must pass this as usual.
+   All journal entries, including lot-related ones, must pass this.
+   When summing postings it uses their transacted costs (not cost basis), if any.
+   And it excludes (ignores) capital gain/loss postings, identified by their Gain account type.

+2. **Disposal balancing**
+   Journal entries involving lot disposals get this additional balancing pass.
+   When summing postings it uses their cost basis (not transacted cost), if any.
+   And it includes gain postings, or will infer one if needed.

-   Gain postings (identifiable by Gain account type) are ignored by normal transaction balancing, so that both kinds of balancing can succeed with the same journal entries.
+The different handling of gain postings allows both kinds of transaction balancing to succeed with the same journal entries.

-2. **Lot disposal balancing** is a separate check that applies to disposal transactions only.
-   It uses cost basis instead of transacted cost for balancing, and so it requires or infers an appropriate gain posting.
+## Inferring/checking capital gain

-   We calculate the total capital gain/loss by comparing the lot acquisition cost(s) for each dispose posting and the total transacted disposal price.
+A disposal transaction's total realised capital gain/loss is calculated by comparing the lot acquisition cost(s) for each dispose posting, and the total transacted disposal price.

-   If the transaction contains a gain posting (or multiple gain postings), we check that the recorded gain matches the calculated gain.
+If the transaction contains a gain posting (or more than one), the recorded gain is expected to match the calculated gain.

-   Otherwise, we infer a gain posting (using the alphabetically first Gain account).
+Otherwise, a gain posting is inferred, posting the calculated gain to the alphabetically first Gain account.

-Lot disposal balancing could be done always, for best error checking;
-or only when lots mode is enabled, if it helps performance.
+This helps the transaction to pass disposal balancing.

 ## Processing pipeline

-All lot-related processing happens in `journalFinalise`, after normal transaction balancing and all other standard validation.
-Lot functionality is treated as an optional addition that happens after all normal journal validation.
-The lot-related steps are:

-1. `journalInferPostingsCostBasis` — infer cost basis from transacted cost where appropriate
-2. `journalClassifyLotPostings` — classify lot postings with ptype tags (acquire/dispose/transfer)
-3. `journalInferPostingsTransactedCost` — infer transacted cost from cost basis for acquire postings
-4. `journalCalculateLots` — calculate detailed lot movements (stateful, can fail)
+Lot-related processing can be thought of as an optional extra journal processing step, enabled by the --lots flag.

+But all the inferring conveniences make it quite interdependent with the other processing steps.
+See SPEC-finalising for more details of the implementation.